Emergency Department SUPPORT Ambassadors

 Important Notice Regarding Recruitment

-Applications for the September 1, 2025 to April 30, 2026 session of the CHEO ED SUPPORT Ambassador Program are now being accepted.
+Applications for the September 1, 2025 to April 30, 2026 session of the CHEO ED SUPPORT Ambassador Program are no longer being accepted.

 What is the purpose of this program?